 The first thing you'll want to do is assess your needs.
 There is no best plan.
 They each have their pros and cons.
 You can focus on the options that you need by asking yourself these questions:

 - What limit on my choice of doctors and hospitals am I willing to accept?

-- Am I okay with my primary care provider referring me to specialists for additional care, or would I rather have the freedom to visit a specialist on my own?
+- Am I okay with my primary care doctor referring me to specialists or would I rather be able to visit one on my own?

 - Do I have access to other services, such as physical therapy or mental health care?

 - Do I have coverage for pregnancy and childbirth services?

 - What can I afford to spend each month?

 - How much am I willing to spend on healthcare costs, such as medical check-ups, preventive services, and care for pre-existing problems?